smartIU2/executorch_android_face_analysis/README.md

 Python version 3.10 or newer needs to be installed on your machine.

 As all employed machine learning models are based on PyTorch, you need to install torch & torchvision.
 Follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/) for your environment.
 The newest version 2.10 is highly recommended.
-For the conversion all models are mapped to the CPU for alignment, so it doesn't matter wether or not you're installing the CUDA variants.
+For the conversion all models are mapped to the CPU for alignment, so it doesn't matter whether or not you're installing the CUDA variants.

-To load the YOLO model you need the ultralytics library, and for the ViT models the transformers library is required.
+To load the YOLO model, you need the ultralytics library, and for the ViT models the transformers library is required.

 ```commandline
 pip install ultralytics>=8.4.9 transformers>=4.7.0